dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 4. Now click on the simplecatch theme to activate it.
 5. Complete all of the required inputs on the simplecatch Options page (in the WP admin panel) and click "Save Changes".

-== Frequently Asked Questions ==

-1. How to change logo on Header and Footer?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Logo Tab.
- = Click on Add Header logo and Footer logo button.
- = Browse the Logo image from desired location and insert into the Post.
- = Click on Save button.
-Now you can see the preview image on your right side.

-2. How to change fav icon?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Fav Icon Tab.
- = Click on Add Fav Icon button.
- = Browse the fav icon image from desired location and insert into the Post.
- = Click on Save button.
-Now you can see the preview image on your right side.

-3. How to insert Social links on the right side of header?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Social Links Tab.
- = Here you can see different social links like facebook, twitter etc.
- = Give the social links on its respective socal fields.
-For example http://www.facebook.com. for facebook etc.
- = Click on Save button.

-4. How to insert scripts on header or footer?
- = Login to WordPress Dashboard.
- = Click on Theme Options under Appearance.
- = Select the Analytic Option Tab.
- = Here you can put different scripts like, google, facebook etc.
- = Put the script on upper textarea which you want to load on header.
- = Put the script on lower textarea which you want to load on footer.
- = Click on Save button.

-5. How to choose featured slider?
- = Login to WordPress Dashboard.
- = Click on Featured Slider under Appearance.
- = Give the No. of slides and click on Save Button.
- = Now there is list of the Featured Col #1, #2 etc.
- = To Give the Post ID's, click on "Click Here to Edit" Button which redirect you into the edit posts.
- = Now find the post ID's which you want to display and keep that ID's on blank Featured Col #1.....
- = Click on Save button.

-6. How to create pagination in single post if the post is too long?
- = Login to WordPress Dashboard.
- = Click on the Post.
- = Edit the specific post which you want to breakdown into more pages.
- = Now Keep the cursor to the exact place of post where you like to break.
- = Then copy this shortcode <!--nextpage--> and paste it.
- = You can repeat this shortcode many times where you wan to break down.
- = Update the post.
- = Click on Save button.

 == Changelog ==
 Version 1.2.1